marina601/easy-cocktail-recipes/README.md

 - A brief introduction about how the site has been created.
 - Pictures of the two site owners are displayed with their names.
 - Once the user clicks on the image or the name of the site owners more information is displayed, which includes their social media accounts.
-- The user is presented with links to the bars where the owners use to work, which open in the separate tabs.
+- The user is presented with links to the bars where the owners use to work, which open in separate tabs.
-- The use is also able to check out each owners social media accounts by clicking on social links button in the end of the bio div (social media buttons lead to the main page of the social media site, as the characters are fictional and for education purposes only).
+- The use is also able to check out the owner's social media accounts by clicking on the social links button at the end of the bio div (social media buttons lead to the main page of the social media site, as the characters are fictional and for education purposes only).
 - At the bottom of the bio-information there is a button and on click, the information slides up.